joelchrono12/joelchrono12.ml/_posts/2021-05-11-exam-android-apps-rom.md

 ## Syncthing,  details and annoyances

-After restoring my Migrate backup, after reinstalling Magisk Manager and rebooting,everything worked fine.
-The default wallpaper is beautiful.
+After restoring my Migrate backup, reinstalling Magisk Manager and rebooting, I was ready to go.
+The default look and feel, as well as the wallpaper were beautiful, some apps were glitchy so I had to reinstall them.
-Some apps were glitchy so I had to reinstall them.
 But that's not the rom's fault.

-Syncthing, the program of choice I use, doesn't play nice when the folders that used to exists no longer do, but after resharing my folders from my computer, everything worked great, I was once again surprised at how quick the syncing process is, and wondered once again why this tool is not used by absolutely everyone.
+Syncthing, the backup program I use, doesn't play nice when the folders that used to exist no longer do, but after resharing my folders from my computer, everything worked great, I was once again surprised at how quick the syncing process is, and wondered once again why this tool is not used by absolutely everyone.